chokevin8/chokevin8.github.io/_projects/5_project.md

 -*Choosing a model architecture to train:*
     - UNet (semantic segmentation), YOLOv8 (object detection/instance segmentation), and Mask2Former (semantic segmentation) have been chosen.
 I've decided to choose a wide variety of models (2 CNN-based and 1 ViT-based) to explore different models.
-    - Then, if a pretrained model is available, explore if pretrained models will be useful (domain-specific or non domain-specific).
+    - Then, if a pretrained model is available, explore if pretrained models will be useful (domain-specific or non-domain-specific).
 A pretrained domain-specific (histopathology) model hub developed [here](https://github.com/lunit-io/benchmark-ssl-pathology) was tested on model architectures if compatible.
 -*Choosing a loss function and validation metric:*
     - Depending on the model, different loss functions are explored.
     - For example, UNet can be explored with different functions like Dice/Jaccard(IOU)/BCE losses, while YOLOv8 will be a combination of Focal, Bbox, and IOU loss.